gmum/toolkit/pytorch_project_template/README.md

 * An example experiment in `experiments/tune_lr`
 * Environment configuration

-In the rest of this document we walk through all key design principles and how we realize them.
+In the rest of this document we walk through all the key design principles and how we implement them.
 Finally, there is a quick tutorial.

 ## Good practices